scorpido74/azure-docs.nl-nl/articles/active-directory/authentication/active-directory-certificate-based-authentication-get-started.md

 ---
-title: Aan de slag met certificaten gebaseerde verificatie - Azure Active Directory
+title: Certificate-based authentication - Azure Active Directory
-description: Informatie over het configureren van verificatie op basis van het certificaat in uw omgeving
+description: Learn how to configure certificate-based authentication in your environment
 services: active-directory
 ms.service: active-directory
 ms.subservice: authentication
 ms.topic: article
-ms.date: 01/15/2018
+ms.date: 11/21/2019
 ms.author: joflore
 author: MicrosoftGuyJFlo
 manager: daveba
 ms.reviewer: annaba
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: f57d4615fc80df6c5df9ba295288ad71ae12fa23
+ms.openlocfilehash: 8bfe306f089a26258ba9c7a07c54925f4540b44b
-ms.sourcegitcommit: 41ca82b5f95d2e07b0c7f9025b912daf0ab21909
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "60359072"
+ms.locfileid: "74382025"
 ---
-# <a name="get-started-with-certificate-based-authentication-in-azure-active-directory"></a>Aan de slag met verificatie op basis van certificaten in Azure Active Directory
+# <a name="get-started-with-certificate-based-authentication-in-azure-active-directory"></a>Get started with certificate-based authentication in Azure Active Directory

-Verificatie op basis van certificaten kunt u moeten worden geverifieerd door Azure Active Directory met een clientcertificaat op een Windows-, Android- of iOS-apparaat verbinding te maken met uw Exchange online-account aan:
+Certificate-based authentication enables you to be authenticated by Azure Active Directory with a client certificate on a Windows, Android, or iOS device when connecting your Exchange online account to:

-- Mobiele toepassingen van Microsoft, zoals Microsoft Outlook en Microsoft Word
+- Microsoft mobile applications such as Microsoft Outlook and Microsoft Word
 - Exchange ActiveSync (EAS) clients

-Configuratie van deze functie elimineert de noodzaak om een combinatie van gebruikersnaam en wachtwoord bepaalde e-mail en Microsoft Office-toepassingen in uw mobiele apparaat.
+Configuring this feature eliminates the need to enter a username and password combination into certain mail and Microsoft Office applications on your mobile device.

-In dit onderwerp:
+This topic:

-- Biedt u de stappen voor het configureren en gebruikmaken van verificatie op basis van certificaten voor gebruikers van tenants in Office 365 Enterprise, Business, onderwijs en US Government-abonnementen.
-Deze functie is beschikbaar in preview in Office 365 China, US Government Defense en Amerikaanse overheid federale overheid plannen.
+- Provides you with the steps to configure and utilize certificate-based authentication for users of tenants in Office 365 Enterprise, Business, Education, and US Government plans.
+This feature is available in preview in Office 365 China, US Government Defense, and US Government Federal plans.
-- Wordt ervan uitgegaan dat u al een [openbare-sleutelinfrastructuur (PKI)](https://go.microsoft.com/fwlink/?linkid=841737) en [AD FS](../hybrid/how-to-connect-fed-whatis.md) geconfigureerd.
+- Assumes that you already have a [public key infrastructure (PKI)](https://go.microsoft.com/fwlink/?linkid=841737) and [AD FS](../hybrid/how-to-connect-fed-whatis.md) configured.

 ## <a name="requirements"></a>Vereisten

-Als u wilt configureren op certificaten gebaseerde verificatie, moeten de volgende instructies waar zijn:
+To configure certificate-based authentication, the following statements must be true:

-- Certificaten gebaseerde verificatie wordt alleen ondersteund voor federatieve omgevingen voor browser- of systeemeigen clients met moderne verificatie (ADAL).
-De enige uitzondering hierop is Exchange Active Sync (EAS) voor Exchange Online (EXO), die kan worden gebruikt voor federatieve en beheerde accounts.
+- Certificate-based authentication (CBA) is only supported for Federated environments for browser applications or native clients using modern authentication (ADAL).
+The one exception is Exchange Active Sync (EAS) for Exchange Online (EXO), which can be used for  federated and managed accounts.
-- De basiscertificeringsinstantie en tussenliggende certificeringsinstanties moeten worden geconfigureerd in Azure Active Directory.
+- The root certificate authority and any intermediate certificate authorities must be configured in Azure Active Directory.
-- Elke CA moet een certificaatintrekkingslijst (CRL) die kan worden verwezen via de URL van een internetverbinding hebben.
+- Each certificate authority must have a certificate revocation list (CRL) that can be referenced via an internet-facing URL.
-- U moet ten minste één certificeringsinstantie geconfigureerd in Azure Active Directory hebben.
-U vindt gerelateerde stappen in de [configureren van de certificeringsinstanties](#step-2-configure-the-certificate-authorities) sectie.
+- You must have at least one certificate authority configured in Azure Active Directory.
+You can find related steps in the [Configure the certificate authorities](#step-2-configure-the-certificate-authorities) section.
-- Voor Exchange ActiveSync-clients moet het clientcertificaat routeerbaar e-mailadres van de gebruiker in Exchange online in de Principal-naam of de waarde RFC822-naam van het veld alternatieve naam voor onderwerp.
-Azure Active Directory wordt de waarde RFC822 toegewezen aan het kenmerk Proxy-adres in de map.
+- For Exchange ActiveSync clients, the client certificate must have the user’s routable email address in Exchange online in either the Principal Name or the RFC822 Name value of the Subject Alternative Name field.
+Azure Active Directory maps the RFC822 value to the Proxy Address attribute in the directory.
-- Uw client-apparaat moet toegang hebben tot ten minste één certificeringsinstantie die certificaten uitgeeft.
+- Your client device must have access to at least one certificate authority that issues client certificates.
-- Een clientcertificaat voor clientverificatie moet zijn uitgegeven aan de client.
+- A client certificate for client authentication must have been issued to your client.

-## <a name="step-1-select-your-device-platform"></a>Stap 1: Selecteer uw apparaatplatform
+## <a name="step-1-select-your-device-platform"></a>Step 1: Select your device platform

-U moet als eerste stap voor het apparaatplatform dat u geïnteresseerd bent, controleert u het volgende:
+As a first step, for the device platform you care about, you need to review the following:

-- Ondersteuning voor de mobiele Office-toepassingen
+- The Office mobile applications support
-- De specifieke implementatie-vereisten
+- The specific implementation requirements

-De gerelateerde gegevens bestaat voor de volgende apparaatplatformen:
+The related information exists for the following device platforms:

 - [Android](active-directory-certificate-based-authentication-android.md)
 - [iOS](active-directory-certificate-based-authentication-ios.md)

-## <a name="step-2-configure-the-certificate-authorities"></a>Stap 2: De certificeringsinstanties configureren
+## <a name="step-2-configure-the-certificate-authorities"></a>Step 2: Configure the certificate authorities

-Als u wilt configureren van uw certificaat uploaden instanties in Azure Active Directory, voor elke certificeringsinstantie, het volgende:
+To configure your certificate authorities in Azure Active Directory, for each certificate authority, upload the following:

-* Het openbare gedeelte van het certificaat in *.cer* indeling
+* The public portion of the certificate, in *.cer* format
-* De internetgerichte-URL's waarop de certificaatintrekkingslijsten (CRL's) zich bevinden
+* The internet-facing URLs where the Certificate Revocation Lists (CRLs) reside

-Het schema voor een certificeringsinstantie ziet er als volgt uit:
+The schema for a certificate authority looks as follows:

     class TrustedCAsForPasswordlessAuth
     {